JiLiZART/sequence-as-promise/README.md

 ## Handle errors

-Any function or promise in sequence can throw an error, so we need handle it
+Any function or promise in sequence can throw an error, so we need to handle it

 ```js
 const sequence = require('sequence-as-promise');